dcwise/dita-badges/README.md

   sample

-* *Status badging*: collaborative development platforms such as GitHub, Bit Bucket, or AWS allow administrators to incorporate scripts in their portal pages that display the current status of builds, workflow stages, contributions, and xxx.
+* *Status badging*: collaborative development platforms allow administrators to incorporate macros in their portal pages that display the current status of builds, workflow stages, contributions, and test coverage.

   ![Test status](/images/badge_tests_pass-fail.svg)